box/developer.box.com/content/guides/box-ai/ai-agents/overrides-tutorial.md

       }'
 ```

-Using this model results in a response listing more metadata entries.
+Using this model results in a response listing more metadata entries:

 ```curl
 {